 Exchange connectors are modules that allow Hummingbot to connect to an exchange.
-Connecting to an exchange requires constant retrieval of live exchange/order book data as well as handling interactions with the exchange.
+This requires constant retrieval of live exchange/order book data as well as handling interactions with the exchange.

-There are existing connectors (each folder contained here is a different exchange connector) that can serve as a template for creating a new exchange connector.
+There are existing connectors.
+Note that each folder contained here marks a different exchange connector types.
+These should serve as a template for creating a new exchange connector.

 Building a new exchange connector requires conforming to the template code to the new exchange's APIs, identifying and handling any differences in functions/behaviors, and testing the new exchange connector on that exchange.